Men and Pregnancy: 6 Ways to Improve Sperm Quality

 Whether you have had your levels tested by your doctor or not, there are things that you can do to optimize your chances of getting pregnant by trying to improve sperm quality.

 We also used this to get a general idea of my partner's sperm levels (they came out at a slightly below average level) - although this kind of test can give you a guide, if you are concerned then you should get a lab test done to get all sperm levels checked. home fertility test

 Tips for Men Trying to Conceive - 6 Ways to Improve Sperm Quality

 Generally, when it comes to conception, a lot of the same rules that apply to women also apply to men.
 However, there are also some in particular that can help men increase their fertility.

 I have to say that it never really occurred to me to think about what men should do when trying for a baby until my partner asked me what he could and couldn’t do before we tried.
 I think most people take for granted the fact that there are millions of sperm, but sperm are not always perfect at doing their job.
 In fact, it is just as important for the man as it is for the woman to be healthy and take care of himself.

 So when I was trying to get pregnant, I started looking around to find out if there were some particular guidelines for men in regards to pregnancy—it turns out, there are.
 Most of what I found is pretty much common sense; things that you might have already thought about doing.
 However, there are a few that I really wouldn't have thought about and that I didn't know would make any difference in increasing male fertility.
-I will summarise what I've found from all of my research.
+I will summarize what I've found from all of my research.

 The 3-Month Rule